djm3622/RL-assignment1/README.md

 Each `train` supports logging the rewards and time.
 To log these metrics you must pass in seperate log arrays and the builtin train function will update them inplace.

 # Constructors
+The following constructors have their arguments in order of position.

 ## Q-Learning
 | Variable | Required | Default Value | Type |
 |----------|----------|----------|----------|